 A route can be altered during your trip to include word-of-mouth recommendations such as new and interesting places.
-Having an initial outline greatly reduces time-wasting and allows you to plan accommodation more easily.
+An initial outline greatly reduces time-wasting and allows you to plan accommodation easily.

 Perhaps you wish to visit shows, exhibitions or catch up with old friends or relatives along the way.
 Put the dates and places in your plan.